Onamission1/Dr-Akpanabasi/README.md

 ### Greetings, Tech Enthusiasts!
-I'm Solomon, a Polyglot Creator 🚀
+I'm Solomon, a Polyglot Front-End Engineer 🚀

 📚 I Have a Strong Passion for Expanding my Knowledge of Software Architecture.